Common distractors such as excessive meetings and email are still a time suck on primary job duties

-SILICON SLOPES— October 26, 2016 —A survey released today by Workfront, the leading provider of cloud-based Enterprise Work Management solutions, found that more and more, marketers are spending large portions of the work day on things other than what they were hired to do; stating that only 38% of their day was spent on their primary job duties.
+LONDON— November 15, 2016 —A survey released today by Workfront, the leading provider of cloud-based Enterprise Work Management solutions, found that UK marketers are increasingly spending large portions of the work day on things other than what they were hired to do; stating that only 36% of their day was spent on their primary job duties.

-The study also revealed that the top three things that got in the way of work included excessive emails (48%), excessive oversight (51%), and wasteful meetings (62%).
-Not surprisingly, over a quarter of marketers (29%) stated their feelings about attending meetings could be best described with a negative emoji.
+The study also revealed that the top three things that got in the way of work included excessive oversight (42%), excessive emails (62%), and wasteful meetings (64%).
+Not surprisingly, over a quarter of marketers (27%) stated their feelings about attending meetings could be best described with a negative emoji.

 “Meetings and email are a necessary part of today’s workplace.
 Unfortunately, they are often misused; decreasing, rather than increasing, productivity,” said Joe Staples, chief marketing officer at Workfront.
 “The good news is there are better ways to manage work.
 By implementing a solution like Workfront, marketers are able to collaborate in the context of work, and gain complete visibility into the work that is being done.
 This eliminates the need for unnecessary status meetings, and lengthy email threads and gives teams time back to be more productive.
 It’s really about providing the tools that allow businesses to focus on the right work, create their best work, and deliver that work faster than ever before.”

-Some other interesting findings from the 2016 Marketing State of Work Report include:
+Some other interesting findings from the 2016 UK Marketing State of Work Report include:

-- Do not disturb —29% of marketers said uninterrupted blocks of time would help them be more productive at work, and more/better qualified people and resources (19%), more accountability from stakeholders/decision makers (18%).
+- Do not disturb —29% of marketers said uninterrupted blocks of time would help them be more productive at work, followed by more efficient work processes (23%), and more/better qualified people and resources (20%)

-- Ding-dong the hour-long lunch is dead — 54% of marketers take 30 minutes or less for lunch, with 30% stating they take less than 15 minutes.
-The top two reasons given for working through lunch were, “I prefer to work through my lunch” (46%) and, “I am too busy for a lunch” (46%).
+- Ding-dong the hour-long lunch is dead — 57% of marketers take 30 minutes or less for lunch, with 27% stating they take less than 15 minutes.
+The top two reasons given for working through lunch were, “I am too busy for a lunch” (49%), and “I prefer to work through my lunch” (36%)

 The survey was conducted online within the United States by Regina Corso Consulting on behalf of Workfront from June 23- July 1, 2016 among 606 U.S. adults ages 18 and older, employed full-time or part-time, who work at a company with 500 or more employees and who work on a computer and collaborate with other people.